 The impacts of climate change on humans and natural systems continue to accelerate.
-Regeneron is committed to mitigating climate-related risks and maximizing opportunities to protect the environment, improve human health and strengthen our business resiliency.
+Regeneron is committed to mitigating climate-related risks and maximizing opportunities to protect the environment, improve human health and strengthen our business resiliency, all of which we believe is in the long-term interests of Regeneron and its shareholders.

-In 2020, we conducted an assessment of our climate-related risks and opportunities and conducted a scenario analysis to evaluate their potential impacts on our business.
+In 2020, we assessed our climate-related risks and opportunities and conducted a scenario analysis to evaluate their potential impacts on our business.
 This report provides additional information with respect to the assessment findings, as well as our actions according to the recommendations developed by the TCFD.